Model¶

 )

-A wire connection between a board pin and a device pin.
+A wire connection between a board pin and a device pin, or between two devices.

 | ATTRIBUTE | DESCRIPTION |